zilongshanren/Box2D-cocos2d-x/README.md

 ## Prerequisite

-You must setup ANDROID_NDK environment in your ~/.bashrc file to point to your NDK directory.
+You must setup ANDROID_NDK environment variable in your ~/.bashrc file to point to your NDK directory.

 ##Build
 At first: